seibert-media/Highton/README.md

 Thank you that you came to my repository.
 Feel free to work with my API. - Bykof
 ##What you can do with Highton?

- * You can get nearly all Highrise-data (working on it!)
+ * You can get/put/post/delete nearly all Highrise-data (working on it!)
  * Every data you get from Highton is structured in a simple class - structure (more a the bottom)
  * You have a lot of exception-handler in there so don't worry about to fail
  * Yeah Highton means Highrise and Python - you got it!